-In case of a merger between two companies resulting in the creation of a third company, transaction documentation includes a scheme of amalgamation (which must be approved by the jurisdictional high court) and may include a shareholders' agreement and employment agreements for the employees of the entity created.
+In case of a merger between two companies resulting in the creation of a third company, transaction documentation includes a scheme of amalgamation (which must be approved by the jurisdictional National Company Law Tribunal) and may include a shareholders' agreement and employment agreements for the employees of the entity created.

 - the obligations of each party with respect to the sale and acquisition;